Small businesses face increasing compliance costs as more and more federal regulations are handed down from Washington.

-OSHA – NAICS Update and Reporting Revisions — Final Rule at Agency
+OSHA – NAICS Update and Reporting Revisions — Final Rule Published 09/18/14

-OSHA proposed to update the list of industries required to maintain OSHA 300 logs in June 2011.
-The problem with the proposal is the formula they used to choose the industries to include.
+OSHA updated the list of industries required to maintain OSHA 300 logs in June 2011.
+The problem lies in the formula they used to choose the industries to include.
 OSHA simply selected the 25 percent of industries with the highest injury rates.
-The issue is that some of the industries that have previously been exempt, but under this proposal would have to comply, actually have lower injury rates now than under the previous update.
+The issue is that some of the industries that have previously been exempt, but under this rule have to comply, actually have lower injury rates now than under the previous update.